Achievable logoAchievable logo

 If ABC’s market price goes above $60, but stays below $70

-The long call goes “in the money” and gains intrinsic value.
-If ABC’s market price goes to $64, the long call gains $4 of intrinsic value, offsetting the $4 net debit and resulting in breakeven.
-The investor starts profiting above $64, as the long call gains more intrinsic value.
-The short call stays “out of the money” and expires as long as the market price remains below $70.
+The long call is in the money and gains intrinsic value.
+At $64, the long call has $4 of intrinsic value, which offsets the $4 net debit, so the position is at breakeven.
+Above $64, the investor profits as the long call gains more intrinsic value.
+The short call remains out of the money as long as the stock stays below $70.

 If ABC’s market price goes above $70

-Both options are “in the money” and begin offsetting each other.
-For every dollar gained on the long call as the market rises, a dollar is lost on the short call.
-The investor reaches their maximum gain at $70, but gains and losses are offset above $70.
+Both options are in the money and begin offsetting each other.
+Above $70, each $1 gained on the long call is offset by a $1 loss on the short call.
+The investor reaches maximum gain at $70, and the payoff stays flat above $70.

 What was the investor’s intent?